kserve/kserve/docs/MULTIMODELSERVING_GUIDE.md

 ### Problem

 With machine learning approaches becoming more widely adopted in organizations, there is a trend to deploy many models.
 More models aims to provide personalized experience which often need to train a lot of models.
 Additionally, many models help to isolate each user’s data and train models separately for data privacy.
-Unfortunately, KFserving follows a one model and one server paradigm which presents a challenge for the Kubernetes cluster.
+When KFServing was originally designed, it followed the one model and one server paradigm which presents a challenge for the Kubernetes cluster when users want to deploy many models.
 For example, Kubernetes sets a default limit of 110 pods per node.
 A 100 nodes cluster can host at most 11,000 pods, which is often not enough.
 Additionally, there is no easy way to request a fraction of GPU in Kubernetes infrastructure, it makes sense to load multiple models in one model server to share GPU resources.
-KFserving's multi-model serving is a solution that allows for loading multiple models into a server while still keeping the out of the box serverless features.
+KFServing's multi-model serving is a solution that allows for loading multiple models into a server while still keeping the out of the box serverless features.

 KFServing's multi-model serving is a solution that can load multiple models into a model server while keeping the out of the box serverless feature.